 * For questions regarding the mini-grant application process, please contact Dr. Patricia Documet, CHE Scientific Director.

-* A committee consisting of the Center's Community Research Advisory Board (CRAB) members and community partners will review and score each application based on:
+* A committee consisting of members of the Center's Community Research Advisory Board (CRAB) and community partners will review and score each application based on:

 o Extent of health equity or health disparity problem on populations experiencing the problem (provide relevant data)

 o Clarity and completeness of project description, include

 * expected outcomes

 o Potential impact of project to advance the cause of health equity

 * Two mini-grants in the amount of $500.00 each will be awarded to two small nonprofit organizations